knative/docs/install/Knative-with-GKE.md

 ### Setting up a Google Cloud Platform project

-You need a Google Cloud Platform project to create a Kubernetes Engine cluster.
+You need a GCP project to create a Kubernetes Engine cluster.

 1. Create a new GCP project and set it as your `gcloud` default, or set an existing GCP as your `gcloud` default.